 Examples of reasonable adjustments during the coronavirus outbreak may include requesting changes such as working from home, changing shift patterns or providing access to software or equipment to allow you to keep working.

 Further advice including information on working from home during the coronavirus (COVID-19) outbreak can be found on the following websites:

 One of the biggest concerns for people who have or have had cancer during the coronavirus crisis may be worry about the risk of redundancy.
 As mentioned earlier, equalities legislation means you cannot be treated less favourably than other colleagues, because of your cancer, or for reasons connected to your cancer.

 Being chosen for redundancy for a reason related to your cancer, such as having more sick leave than your colleagues due to cancer or treatment, is an example of disability discrimination.

 If your employer cannot maintain their current workforce because their operations have been severely affected by coronavirus, they can furlough employees (put them on temporary leave) and apply for a grant to the Government’s Job retention scheme.
-You currently cannot work at all for your employer while on furlough, though this will change in August 2020.
+This scheme has now been extended until the end of March 2021.

 The scheme is designed to help employers retain their employees and protect the UK economy.

 Your employer may take into consideration your ability to work due to shielding or caring responsibilities when considering whether to apply for furlough.

 You can find further information on furloughing on the following websites: